Omar-Abdelwahabb1/Wordpress-Website-Hosting/README.md

-🚀 Project1: Deploy a Scalable WordPress Website on AWS using Terraform 📌 Project Overview
+🚀 Project: Deploy a Scalable WordPress Website on AWS using Terraform 📌 Project Overview
 This project demonstrates how to deploy a highly available and scalable WordPress website on AWS using Terraform.
 The architecture leverages key AWS services to ensure performance, availability, and security.